Data Exercise 1.2: File Compression and Testing Resource Requirements¶

 tarcommand.
 Note that this file will be different from the

 pdbaa.tar.gzfile that you used earlier, because it will only contain the

 Remember, a typical command for creating a tar file is:

 [email protected] $ tar -cvzf <COMPRESSED FILENAME> <LIST OF FILES OR DIRECTORIES>

-<COMPRESSED FILENAME>with the name of the tarball that you'd like to create and
+<COMPRESSED FILENAME>with the name of the tarball that you would like to create and

-<LIST OF FILES OR DIRECTORIES>with a space-separated list of files and/or directories that you want to Move the tarball to the
+<LIST OF FILES OR DIRECTORIES>with a space-separated list of files and/or directories that you want inside pdbaa_files.tar.gz.
+Move the resulting tarball to the

 Create a wrapper script that will first decompress the

 executablein the submit file, we'll also end up transferring the